mih/gumpdata/README.rst

   Scripts used to convert data from its raw into the released form ``scripts/figures/``
-  Scripts to produce figures in the data paper
+  Scripts to produce figures in the data paper ``scripts/similarity_analysis/``
+  Scripts to perform the univariate and multivariate pattern similarity analysis in the data paper

 .. link list